jondawes/DelphixDevOpsDemo/README.md

 ## Configure scripts

-Update the follwing files with the correct addresses for your environment
+Update the follwing files with the correct addresses for your environment:
+- data_ops.sh - edit Variables section at the top fo the script as noted in the file
+- dxtoolkit2/dxtools.conf - Update hostname and ip_address with the public URL of your Delphic engine e.g.:
+    - "hostname": "uvo1ezo6orp6mrdjwzd.vm.cld.sr",
+	- "ip_address": "uvo1ezo6orp6mrdjwzd.vm.cld.sr",

 ## Start MSSQL Environments